Quick Stats

 While Liberty Hill does not publish a comprehensive exclusions list, based on their stated priorities and eligibility requirements, they do not fund:

-- Organizations outside Los Angeles County
+- Organisations outside Los Angeles County

-- Organizations without community organizing components
+- Organisations without community organising components

 Governance and Leadership